Farancia erytrogramma: Behavior

 Rainbow snakes are rarely seen due to their secretive habits.
 They spend most of their lives in the water, hiding in aquatic vegetation or other forms of cover.
 They are strong swimmers, and also know how to burrow into mud and sand.
 Rainbow snakes are not aggressive when captured, and do not bite their captors.

 In New Kent County, Virginia, they are abundant in sandy fields near the Chickahominy River, and great numbers are turned up by plows in the spring.

 Diet

-Rainbow snakes subsist mainly on eels, but also prey on small frogs, tadpoles, and salamanders.
+Rainbow snakes subsist mainly on eels, but also prey on fish, earthworms, small frogs, tadpoles, and salamanders.
 They eat their prey alive, usually swallowing them head first.

 Reproduction

 Adult female rainbow snakes usually lay their eggs in July, leaving them underground in sandy soil.
 A clutch consists of around 20 eggs on average, but large females may lay over 50.
 The young are hatched in late summer or fall.